 Digital workflow solutions are the top way businesses can achieve this.

-What are digital workflow solutions?
+What are workflows and workflow management?

 For example, a sequential workflow for an audit may look like this:

 Whereas a parallel workflow may look like this:

 Both of the above templates are meant to be reproducible.
 The recommendation for workflows is not to use them once and discard them, but recycle them continuously as long as they’re not negatively affecting the process.
 This is beneficial in two ways: predictability and efficiency.

 Predictability is beneficial because everyone involved in the process, from auditing and on-boarding to expenses requests and software development, knows exactly what to expect from the process.
 This directly leads to the second point, as the collective knowledge of processes makes it possible to deliver them in a timely and efficient manner, especially if elements of such are automated.

 What are the advantages of digital workflow solutions?